Private medical insurance for business

 Options that upgrade levels of cover and increase premiums

 Your business clients may want to upgrade their Solutions policy to provide additional levels of cover.
 If they add an upgrade option, then their premiums will be higher.
-A summary is included in the Solutions brochure (PDF 9225KB).
+A summary is included in the Solutions pre-sale brochure (Post 1 October 2018) (PDF 5.05MB).
 Upgrade options include:

-- Psychiatric treatment.
-Employees could claim for in-patient and day-patient treatment if diagnosed with a psychiatric condition, such as clinical depression, for a maximum of either 28 or 45 days’ combined in-patient and day-patient treatment per person per policy year.
+- mental health treatment.
+Employees could claim for in-patient and day-patient treatment if diagnosed with an acute mental health condition, such as clinical depression, for a maximum of either 28 or 45 days’ combined in-patient and day-patient treatment each member every policy year.
+Specialists' fees for in-patient treatment are covered up to £210 each week with this option.

-- Dental and optical cover.
+- dental and optical cover.
 Eligible surgical procedures would be covered by core cover, but employees can claim for routine dental treatment up to £500, accidental dental injury up to £600 and routine optical expenses up to £300 under this option.
-A separate £50 excess is applied to both the optical benefit and routine dental treatment, per person per policy year.
+A separate £50 excess is applied to both the optical benefit and routine dental treatment, each member every policy year.

 Options that reduce levels of cover and decrease premiums

-By choosing a reduction in the levels of cover provided, a business would pay lower premiums without compromising on the quality of the prompt, private care their employees receive:
+By choosing a reduction in the levels of cover provided, a business would pay lower premiums.
+Reduction options include:

-- Six week option.
-Employees on the policy can’t claim for in-patient or day-patient treatment, or NHS cash benefit, if the NHS can treat them within six weeks.
+- six week option.
+Employees on the policy can’t claim for in-patient or day-patient treatment, NHS cash benefit, NHS cancer cash benefit or for the cost of an amenity bed, if the NHS can treat them within six weeks.

-- Selected benefit reduction.
-This removes the following benefits from cover: costs associated with infertility, complications of pregnancy, oral surgical procedures and limited emergency overseas cover.
+- selected benefit reduction.
+This removes the following benefits from cover: investigations into the cause of infertility, treatment for complications of pregnancy and childbirth, surgical procedures performed on the teeth in a hospital and limited emergency overseas cover.

-- An alternative hospital list.
+- an alternative hospital list.
 Your client could choose our Trust hospital list, which includes private patient units of NHS Trust and Partnership hospitals only.
-To choose this list, the company head office must be within 30 miles of a Trust hospital and there must be fewer than 50 employees covered by the scheme.
-Clients can also choose our Signature hospital list if their head office is in Scotland or Northern Ireland.
+To choose this list, the company must have fewer than 100 employees covered by the scheme.
+Clients can also choose our Signature hospital list if employees are solely based in Scotland or Northern Ireland.

-- Reduced out-patient cover.
-Employees would still have full cover for CT, MRI and PET scans at a recognised diagnostic centre, and out-patient radiotherapy and chemotherapy treatment, but all other out-patient treatment would be limited to £1,000 per person per policy year.
-If your clients choose this option, the monetory limit for out-patient treatment will not apply to cancer treatment received after diagnosis.
+- reduced out-patient cover.
+Employees would still have full cover for CT, MRI and PET scans at a recognised diagnostic centre, out-patient radiotherapy and chemotherapy treatment, and pre-admission tests within 14 days before in-patient or day-patient treatment to check the member is fit to undergo surgery and anaesthesia.
+However, all other out-patient treatment would be limited to either £0, £1,000 or £1,500 each member every policy year.
+If your clients choose one of these options, the monetary limit for out-patient treatment will not apply to cancer treatment received after diagnosis.

-When your client employs a slightly larger workforce, we make some changes to the policy.
-These are the key differences that will be seen by businesses with 50 to 249 employees:
+When your client employs a larger workforce, we make some changes to the policy.
+These are the key differences that will be seen by businesses covering 100 to 249 employees:

-- The Trust hospital list is not available as part of the reduced benefit options.
+- the Trust hospital list is not available.

-- The qualifying periods for treatment regarding complications in pregnancy, the maternity cash benefit, and investigations into infertility no longer apply.
+- depending on underwriting type selected, the qualifying periods for treatment regarding complications in pregnancy and childbirth, the maternity cash benefit, and investigations into the cause of infertility may no longer apply.

-- Experienced rated premiums – more closely linked to the prior claims experience on the policy.
+- experience rated premiums – more closely linked to the prior claims experience on the policy.

 - Added value benefits included as standard

-- Up to 25% off membership at a range of UK gyms and health clubs
+- up to 25% off membership at a range of UK gyms and health clubs.
+Terms and conditions apply.

-Presenting Solutions to your clients this way – explaining the cover, the options, and the added value that Aviva provides – helps them understand the benefits of offering a PMI policy to their employees.
+Presenting Solutions to your clients this way – explaining the cover (including BacktoBetter), the options, and the added value that Aviva provides – gives them a better understanding of the benefits of offering a PMI policy to their employees.
 You’ll find a useful range of Solutions documents under the Documents tab on this page.

 Renewal dates are an opportunity to re-engage with your client: talk about their business, the impact of health issues on productivity, and ways in which our products could help them improve attendance.

 Solutions renews annually on the date the policy started.
 Renewal documents will be sent out to the business directly, about 50 days prior to renewal.
 You can ask us to copy you in on that notification.
-The renewal packs include information about any changes in premium; a copy of the policy; a new policy schedule and details of any changes that apply to the cover.
+The renewal packs include information about any changes in premium; the insurance product information document; a copy of the policy wording; a new policy schedule and details of any changes that apply to the cover.

 - Use policy enhancements to help encourage renewals